Cooperative Education Course

 - Acceptable performance on co-op partner’s assessment(s) as applicable

-- Graduation: The CO-OP semester can not be the final one.
-Students would need to have the remaining courses to register in during at least Spring 2026.
-Students would graduate Spring 2026 or later.
+- Graduation: The CO-OP semester cannot be the final one.
+Students would need to have remaining courses to register in during at least Spring 2027.
+Students would graduate in Spring 2027 or later.

-- Grading: Co-evaluation by the faculty member and CO-OP partner/employer.
+- Grading: Co-evaluation by faculty member and CO-OP employer.

-- Compensation: CO-OP students receive monthly stipends from CO-OP employers that differ from one employer to another.
+Compensation: CO-OP students receive monthly stipends from CO-OP employers that differ from one employer to another. - For any inquiries about how BUSC 4000 and BUSC 4001 fit in your program, please consult your department / advisor.

 CO-OP Snapshot